denoland/deno/std/manual.md

 }
 ```

-When you create executable script make sure to let users know by adding example
+When you create an executable script make sure to let users know by adding an
-installation command to your repository:
+example installation command to your repository:

 ```shell
 # Install using deno install